 Data, information, and technology are very closely tied together in any modern organization.
 MDOT understands the importance of effectively managing, controlling and leveraging the ever-increasing volume, velocity and assortment of data to improve business outcomes.
 These improve the agency's ability to look at historical data and make business decisions that are based on sound information and analysis, which in turn drive efficiencies and help mitigate risks.
-The vision of the EIM Office is to be a trusted partner for leading data-driven decisionmaking and efficiencies.
-To pursue this objective, the EIM Office will provide business areas access to better information, analytics, and information technology (IT) tools in a timely manner to facilitate more robust decision-making and operational performance.
+The vision of the EIM Office is to be a trusted partner for work areas across MDOT to lead initiatives and institute processes that promote datadriven decision-making and efficiencies.
+To pursue this objective, the EIM Office will provide business areas access to better information, analytics, and IT tools in a timely manner.